Get in Touch

 • Performing a system-wide upgrade

-• Advanced package management operations via the command line
+• Performing advanced package management operations via command line

 • Verifying installed package files